jeremypedersen/gradio-examples/text-to-image-openai/README.md

 Or run manually with Python, with:

 ```
-python3 ttt.py --share
+python3 tti.py --share
 ```

 Simply remove the `--share` flag to run without creating a shareable Gradio proxy URL.

 ## Notes

-For now, the script always calls GPT-4.
-Ability to choose specific models may be added in the future.
+Script currently calls DALL-E 3, but I may add other models in the future.